 Nike has also developed what it calls its manager manifesto, a set of core principles that describe how its managers should lead with excellence.
 These core principles are to lead, coach, drive, and inspire.

-Nike's world headquarters are located in Beaverton, Oregon.
+Nike's world headquarters are located in Beaverton, Ore.
 The Nike EMEA (Europe, Middle East, and Africa) headquarters are located in The Netherlands.
-The company began as Blue Ribbon Sports on January 25, 1964, launching with a $500 investment from each of its two founding partners, Phil Knight and Bill Bowerman.
+The company began as Blue Ribbon Sports on Jan.
+25, 1964, launching with a $500 investment from each of its two founding partners, Phil Knight and Bill Bowerman.

 Knight was a middle-distance track and field competitor at the University of Oregon, and Bowerman was his coach.
-Bowerman's reputation and renown were top-notch.
+Bowerman's reputation and renown were top notch.
 The two men started Blue Ribbon Sports as distributors of shoes manufactured by the Onitsuka company in Japan.
-Their first retail operation opened as a BRS store in Santa Monica, California, in 1966.
+Their first retail operation opened as a BRS store in Santa Monica, Calif., in 1966.
 Then Bowerman conceived the idea of a grooved pattern on shoes' soles that would create a superior grip on a track.
-It's been said that his inspiration was his wife's waffle iron, which reportedly did not survive his initial experiments.
+Supposedly, this inspiration came from his wife's waffle iron, which did not survive his initial experiments.

 Based on this concept, Blue Ribbon Sports expanded beyond the shoe distribution business to become a shoe manufacturer in the early 1970s.
 The company officially became Nike Inc. on May 30, 1978, a name credited to the imagination of the company's first employee, Jeff Johnson.
 Nike is the Greek goddess of victory.

 The corporation no longer confines itself to just manufacturing and selling shoes.
 Nike now includes apparel and accessories that bear the distinctive "swoosh" logo.